KaveenKrithik/DhartiLink/README.md

 1. Install MetaMask browser extension
 2. Create a new wallet or import existing wallet
 3. Switch to a test network (Sepolia, Goerli, etc.) for testing
-4. Ensure you have some test ETH for transactions
+4. Ensure you have some test LT for transactions (or use the free 0 LT purchases)

 ## Usage